 ORANGE PRINCESS, 1942

 Perfect for perennial borders, this compact, apricot beauty is so packed with blossoms the whole plant looks like it was arranged by a floral designer.
 A long-time favorite in France, it grows about three feet tall and blooms exuberantly summer and fall with informal, 3-4 inch cactus flowers of apricot shading to fuzzy golden centers.
 The more you pick, the more it blooms!
 From Oregon.
-Last offered in 2006.
-Widely available elsewhere.
+Last offered in spring 2006.
+Available elsewhere.

 PARI TAHA SUNRISE, 1957

 Hot and bright, this dazzling dahlia is the garden equivalent of those Fourth of July sparklers you loved as a kid.
 Its petals are exclamation points of brilliant yellow flamed with red.
 Bred in New Zealand, its Maori name means “cliff’s-edge sunrise.”
 4-6” 4’, from Oregon.
 Last offered in 2006.
-Widely available elsewhere.
+Available elsewhere.

 PRINSES BEATRIX, 1939

 Improbably beautiful, ‘Prinses B’ combines unusual colors in dramatic flowers that we get all ga-ga about here.
 Opening golden-orange tipped white with peachy centers, they mature to pale, pale pink edged with orange-gold.
 Though it may sound weird, it’s oh-my-gosh lovely.
 Our photo can only hint at it!
 4-5” 4-5’, from Oregon.
-Last offered in 2004.
+Last offered in spring 2004.
 We hope to offer it again.
 For an alert, sign up for our email newsletter.